mon0600/POKER-/README.md

 # POKER
-poker game simulation with random decks in Java
+Poker game simulation with random decks in Java